nidohl/nidohl/README.md

 i HATE ellie and i like to bully her on a daily basis

-i NEVER say 'i love you' first and i am a very jealous person
+i NEVER say 'i love you' first and i am a very jealous person ALL ELLIE

+^^
+GUYS ELLIE IS TICKED THAT I DONT SAY I LOVE YOU TO HER.
+THE 3 BIG WORDS AND SHE GETS PISSSSSYYYY AND SHE HATES ME SO VERY MUCH - NID